Yadunund/rmw_zenoh_examples/esp32/README.md

 ```

 ## Upload code to the board
+The esp32 is programmed to publish `nav_msgs/msg/Odometry` at 50hz.

-Ensure the connected board is properly configured in [platformio.ini](./platformio.ini).
+To compile and upload the program to the esp32 microcontroller, first ensure the connected board is properly configured in [platformio.ini](./platformio.ini).

+Then run
 ```bash
 cd esp32
 platformio run